22 Best Places To Visit Outside London For Day Trips

 Cardiff Castle is one of the best attractions to visit.
 Take a few hours to explore the castle rooms, grounds, walls and museum and learn about the uses of the castle over the years.

-While the weather in Cardiff can be rainy, you can make the best of the city by exploring the small covered arcades (shopping areas) featuring boutique shops and independent restaurants.
+While the weather in Cardiff can be rainy, you can make the best of the city by exploring the small covered arcades (shopping areas) packed with boutique shops and independent restaurants.

 In Cardiff market, you’ll discover lovely local businesses, crafts and food to try, including traditional Welsh cakes from Bakestones.
 Welsh cakes are a sweet local treat similar to a scone, with many different flavours.